 In 1995, an inquest jury returned a verdict of "unlawful killing" but the Crown Prosecution Service concluded there was insufficient evidence.

-From 1969 into the 1990s, the Provisional IRA carried out a wave of deadly attacks across the U.K. aimed at ending British rule in Northern Island - including bombings of London landmarks.
+From 1960s into the 1990s, the Provisional Irish Republican Army carried out a wave of deadly attacks across the U.K. aimed at ending British rule in Northern Ireland - including bombings of historic landmarks.

-On March 8, 1973, the IRA bombed the Old Bailey, the central criminal court.
+On March 8, 1973, the IRA hit the Old Bailey, London's central criminal court.
 Twin car bombs claimed one life.
 Another 100 people were injured.
 The blasts also damaged government agricultural offices.

-On June 17, 1974, a bomb exploded at the Houses of Parliament, fracturing a gas main.
+On June 17, 1974, a bomb at the Houses of Parliament fractured a gas main.
 "A fierce fire spread quickly through the centuries-old hall in one of Britain's most closely-guarded buildings,'' the BBC said.
 About a dozen people were injured.

-A month later -- July 17, 1974 -- a blast at the Tower of London killed one person and injured about 40 others.
-The bomb detonated in the Mortar Room in the White Tower, a small basement exhibition room packed with tourists "who took the force of the blast,'' the BBC said. ``Many people suffered badly damaged and lost limbs and severe facial injuries.''
+A month later, July 17, 1974, a blast at the Tower of London killed one person and injured about 40 others.
+The bomb detonated in the Mortar Room in the White Tower, a small basement exhibition room packed with tourists.

-On April 24, 1993, a truck bomb at Bishopsgate in the City of London caused £1 billion in property loss, including the destruction of St Ethelburga's church and serious damage to Liverpool Street Underground.
-There were a number of casualties.
+On April 24, 1993, a truck bomb at Bishopsgate in the City of London caused £1 billion in property loss, including the destruction of a church and serious damage to the Liverpool Street Underground.
+One person died and 44 were injured.

 CRIPPLEGATE - 1897